Can I be Put in Jail for Not Paying Child Support in Illinois?

 In cases of divorced or unmarried parents, having a valid child support order in place is vitally important.
 In addition to helping to ensure parents get timely payments and the maximum amount they are entitled to and need to provide for their child, it also gives them legal recourse in the event the other parent fails to pay their share.

 Child support enforcement is a serious matter in Illinois.
-The Chicago and Skokie child support attorneys at Gordon & Perlut, LLC explains how child support is calculated and the penalties you could face for non-payment, which includes a potentially lengthy jail sentence.
+The Chicago and Skokie child support attorneys at Gordon & Perlut, LLC explain how child support is calculated and the penalties you could face for non-payment, which include a potentially lengthy jail sentence.

 Under the Illinois Statutes (750 ILCS 5/505), the state goes by an income shares model to determine child support amounts, using the following formula: